Danny Cocke

-Danny Cocke is an American professional film, trailer and advertising music composer.
+Danny Cocke is an American professional film, trailer, and advertising music composer.
 His credits contain scores to films such as The Devil's in the Details, as well as high-profile big-budget trailers such as The Hobbit: The Battle of the Five Armies, The Amazing Spider-Man, Snow White and the Huntsman, The Girl with the Dragon Tattoo, Star Trek Into Darkness, Captain America: The First Avenger, Thor: The Dark World, Parkland, Oblivion, The Raven and more.
 He resides in Los Angeles, California.

 Early life

-Danny Cocke began composing and playing guitar, bass and drums at the age of 12.
-Over the years, his musical path has evolved from playing in various bands into producing and recording for other bands/artists, while also writing his own music.
+Danny Cocke began composing and playing guitar, bass, and drums at 12.
+Over the years, his musical path has evolved from playing in various bands to producing and recording for other bands/artists while writing his music.

-At age 22, Cocke was diagnosed with stage IV testicular cancer, after being sent to the emergency room due to a severe pain in the back that occurred during a band rehearsal.
-As a result, he moved in with his parents and his chemotherapy treatment lasted for a year.
-Even though during this time he had to put his musical career on hold, he found the whole experience life-changing and took it as a gift.
-Being a cancer survivor, he volunteered and helped a lot of patients at the University of California, Davis hospital.
-During his 2012 interview with Trailer Music News, he said "if I was offered the choice to go back I would go through the whole cancer experience again just to be who I am today."
+At age 22, Cocke was diagnosed with stage IV testicular cancer after being sent to the emergency room due to severe pain in the back that occurred during a band rehearsal.
+As a result, he moved in with his parents, and his chemotherapy treatment lasted for a year.
+Even though he had to put his musical career on hold during this time, he found the whole experience life-changing and took it as a gift.
+Being a cancer survivor, he volunteered and helped a lot of patients at the University of California, Davis Hospital.
+During his 2012 interview with Trailer Music News, he said, "If I were offered the choice to go back, I would go through the whole cancer experience again just to be who I am today."